-Sometimes, really good writing can be de-railed by a technical error, bad grammer, lousy dialogue, or patent falsehood for me.
+Sometimes, really good writing can be derailed by a technical error, bad grammar, lousy dialogue, or patent falsehood for me.
 Factual error is a real hindrance for me, as well.
-I also will make note of any direct (or, if there is such a thing, indirect) plagarism I may discover.
-I don't like plagarism.
+I also will make note of any direct (or, if there is such a thing, indirect) plagiarism I may discover.
+I don't like plagiarism.
 (No, I'm serious, I really do NOT like plagiarism!)
 When these difficulties "take over" my reading, I either grab my critiquing hat, or put the work down.

 Sometimes, just beginning to read a particular piece of work makes me very uncomfortable--at first.
 This often occurs when I am reviewing a work within a genre (for instance) with which I am personally not familiar.
 Science fiction is one of those genres for me.
 It may occur because of the particular subject matter within the work.